 Please note that we will provide help to connect to the school WiFi network if needed.
 Beyond that students will need to take responsibility for their own devices for problem solving and trouble shooting.

 Software

-Students will be able to achieve much of what they need to do using on-line open source tools and Google Apps.
-For this reason, it is important for the device to have an up-to-date operating system and a modern browser.
+Students can achieve much of what they need to do using open-source tools and Google Workspace.
+For this reason, the device requires an up-to-date operating system and a modern browser.